English

 Conclusion

 The future of Software Defined Networking (SDN) holds immense promise and opportunities.
 With growing demands for network flexibility and programmability, SDN is poised to see widespread adoption across various network environments including data centers, enterprise networks, and telecommunications infrastructures.
 Its integration with emerging technologies like 5G, IoT, and edge computing will enable more efficient and reliable network services.
-Additionally, SDN's role in enhancing security, leveraging AI and machine learning for intelligent network management, and driving open standards and open-source initiatives will further propel its evolution as a key enabler of agile, secure, and resilient network architectures for the digital era.Moreover, FS’s D7000 series products also support SDN management, which enables service configuration and performance monitoring, alerts, and optical power monitoring in real-time to help you manage your network and devices more simply and conveniently.
+Additionally, SDN's role in enhancing security, leveraging machine learning for intelligent network management, and driving open standards and open-source initiatives will further propel its evolution as a key enabler of agile, secure, and resilient network architectures for the digital era.Moreover, FS’s D7000 series products also support SDN management, which enables service configuration and performance monitoring, alerts, and optical power monitoring in real-time to help you manage your network and devices more simply and conveniently.

 You might be interested in